 If you have been injured on the job, you may be eligible for some form of financial compensation to help cushion the financial blow associated with the injury.
-You may be struggling under the weight of medical bills and not being able to earn a paycheck.
+You may be struggling with medical bills and unable to earn a paycheck.

 You Must Prove Fault in a Personal Injury Claim